PR1EN14: Command line arguments

 Lab tasks

-For this lab, you will have one main task with 2 advanced tasks that add extra functionality and features to the base task.
+For this lab, you will have one main task with two extra tasks that add extra functionality and features to the base task.

 For this task, you will build a calculator that works by getting its input from the command line